mmurph211/Chart/README.md

 Usage
 -----

-Create a `DIV` element with an `ID`, relative positioning and a fixed width and
+Create a `div` element with an `id` attribute, relative positioning and a fixed width and height:
-height:

     <div id="myChart" style="position:relative;width:250px;height:250px;"></div>